 - Should provide adequate cooking, bathroom and waste disposal facilities

-- In large Houses in Multiple Occupation (HMOs), landlords must provide enough bins for rubbish and adequate means of disposing of rubbish.
+- In large HMOs, landlords must provide enough bins for rubbish and adequate means of disposing of rubbish.

 - Ask about how often refuse is collected, especially in any shared communal areas

 - Check there is space for and access to outdoor bins

-Inadequate or unsafe water supply or lack of space for personal washing and for clothes washing or drying, and lack of facilities for the removal of wastewater (blocked/broken drainpipes) can lead to upset stomachs, infections, diseases.
+Inadequate or unsafe water supply or lack of space for personal washing and for clothes washing or drying, and lack of facilities for the removal of wastewater (blocked/broken drainpipes) can lead to illness.